guycole/snmp4sbc/README.md

         ```
     1. snmptrapd(8) could also be used by the manager to log trap messages.
 1. Simple "Read Only" Agent
-    1. Goal: introduce a minimal SNMP agent configuration.
+    1. Goal: introduce a minimal SNMP agent configuration (rPi), and interrogate it from a manager host.
     1. On the agent (rPi) install the SNMP agent by running ***apt-get install snmpd***, which (in November, 2024) installs the Net-SNMP v5.9.3 SNMP agent.
         1. Verify working installation by invoking ***systemctl status snmpd***, the response should be similar to this:
         ```